Bow and Wanda

 If the complaint uses abusive language or threats, we may terminate correspondence about a specific complaint if it is clear that despite our best efforts we are unlikely to satisfy you.
 We will take this route after making sure that the matter has been investigated thoroughly and in line with our internal procedures.
 We will tell you when we are terminating a complaint and the reason we are doing this.
 In these circumstances it is unlikely that your complaint will be taken seriously.

 We expect our volunteers to be professional at all times.
-Please be aware that we may not be able to inform you of the outcome of any complaints or concerns regarding a volunteer but we will still send you a reply when the investigation has been completed.
+We may not be able to inform you of the outcome of any complaints or concerns regarding a volunteer but we will still send you a reply when the investigation has been completed.
+Please be aware that we sometimes collaborate with other rescues, independent rescue volunteers, vet practices, the police, the council, social services, etc so may have to share the complaint details as part of the process.

 We are always open to feedback as it helps us to learn and improve as a charity in our support for cats.
 Therefore, we investigate all complaints thoroughly to see what we can learn from them and where we can improve and make necessary adjustments.